maidsafe/temp_safe_network/resources/testdata/large_markdown_file.md

 If you find any issues, or have ideas for improvements and/or new features for this application and the project, please raise them by [creating a new issue in this repository](https://github.com/maidsafe/sn_cli/issues).

 ## License

-This Safe Network library is dual-licensed under the Modified BSD ([LICENSE-BSD](LICENSE-BSD) https://opensource.org/licenses/BSD-3-Clause) or the MIT license ([LICENSE-MIT](LICENSE-MIT) https://opensource.org/licenses/MIT) at your option.
+This Safe Network repository is licensed under the General Public License (GPL), version 3 ([LICENSE](LICENSE) http://www.gnu.org/licenses/gpl-3.0.en.html).

 ## Contributing